traefik/hub/readme.md

 #### Mac User

-On MacOs, you need to install `coreutils`, because by default `*.localhost` is not resolved.
+On MacOs, you need to install `coreutils` for the script to work.

-You then need to add the hosts in `/etc/hosts`:
+To resolve `*.docker.localhost`, you also need to add these hosts in your `/etc/hosts`:
 ```bash
 127.0.0.1 platform.docker.localhost
 127.0.0.1 webapp.docker.localhost